 Central to the formation student leaders receive is an emphasis on Christian hospitality and welcome, the mission and heritage of the university’s Catholic, Dominican, and Sinsinawa traditions, and building interfaith cooperation.

 Students are encouraged to discern their gifts, strengths, and passions when considering leadership in University Ministry, as there are a variety of ways to get involved.
-Just some of the faith-based leadership development opportunities we offer include:
+Just some of the faith-based leadership development opportunities we have offered include:

 - Alternative Break Immersion leadership